Updated 2026-03-31 with the latest race data.

 FAQs

+Q: What's the average HYROX finish time?
 A: Men average around 1:40:00, women average around 1:54:00 across all age groups and divisions.
 The median (50th percentile) is slightly faster at 1:33-1:38 for men and 1:47-1:52 for women.

-A: Absolutely!
-Sub 1:30 for men puts you in the advanced category (top 30%).
+Q: Is sub 1:30 good for a first race?
+A: Sub 1:30 for men puts you in the advanced category (top 30%).
 For women, sub 1:45 is also advanced level.

+Q: How long does it take to go from beginner to elite?
 A: Most athletes need 3-5 years of consistent, structured training.
 Expect 10-20% annual improvement in your first 2 years.

+Q: Do pros use different weights?
 A: No. Pro and Open athletes use the same weights (152kg sled push for men, 102kg for women).
 Only age group 60+ uses modified weights.

 Conclusion

 Your best time is one you're proud of.
-Whether you're chasing a PR, trying to beat a friend, or just finishing your first race—every HYROX time represents hours of hard work.
+Whether you're chasing a PR, trying to beat a friend, or just finishing your first race — every HYROX time represents hours of hard work.

 Use these benchmarks to set realistic goals and train smarter, not to judge your worth as an athlete.
+And if you want to dig deeper into the data, our tools are free to use.

 Related Articles: